nchapma2/DOMable/README.md

 * Create and append DOM elements
 * Create and dispatch simplified HTTP requests

-Users have already created great projects using DOMable.
-Here's one such example.

 ## Getting Started

 You can start using DOMable immediately by downloading this library into your project and including the webpack output `DOMable.js` in your own code.